 AS Support Group Online is UK based and offers information, guidance and opinion from people with Asperger’s Syndrome.
 The content is thoughtful and well laid out.
 Contributors are not afraid to go out on a limb and say it the way they see it.

 NICE is recommending that GPs in England keep a register of patients with autism in order to improve the care they receive.
 The guidance from NICE needs to be accepted by NHS England before it is put into practice in GP surgeries in England.
 See also NICE.

 For those worried about data security see Should people register?
 The information is stored at the NHS data centre and can only be seen with permission.
 People have to explain why they need your information and what they plan to do with it.
 This means that agencies such as social services, schools etc should not have access to this information.

 This UK based website offers a wealth of information.
 It is a national charity that strives to improve the lives of children with neurological conditions, through research, information and direct, on-going support.
-See: Home Help & Info Topics include Anxiety, Money, School Transport and Research among many others.
+Click icon for their website.
+They have a Help & Info page.
+Topics include Anxiety, Money, School Transport and Research among many others.

 Different not less